 In our opinion, the unique, 3-star Botel is one of the best hotel deals in town.
 This converted river cruiser is moored at NDSM, a former shipyard in Amsterdam Noord, and now a world-renowned cultural hot spot.
 It’s a top location.

 The botel provides shuttles between the ship and the city.
 However, most guests prefer to take the free ferry trip to Amsterdam Central Station (and the center of town) and back.
 It’s a 14 minute ride across the River IJ.

 The botel has all the rooms you’d expect on a river cruiser.
 But in addition, you can also stay in any of the big, red letters on top of the boat!

 Innovative Concept Hotels in Amsterdam

-This 5-star hotel has you truly staying in a top location: a 50-meter-high former shipyard crane at NDSM.
+This 5-star hotel has you truly staying in a top location: Crane Hotel Faralda is a 50-meter-high former shipyard crane at NDSM.
 Yes, near the Botel.
 The fully restored crane features 3 split-level luxury suites.
 The crane’s upper deck sports a heated spa pool.
 Especially at nighttime the view over the illuminated city and the river IJ is phenomenal.

-As with the Botel, a 14-minute free ferry right takes you Amsterdam Central Station and back.
+As with the Botel, a 14-minute free ferry ride takes you Amsterdam Central Station and back.

-Each room at citizenM Amsterdam has wall-to-wall windows and an extra-large bed with luxurious linen.
-With the iPad minis guest can modify room color, climate control, control the smart-tv and adapt the blinds and black-out curtains.
+Each room at citizenM Amsterdam South has wall-to-wall windows and an extra-large bed with luxurious linen.
+With the iPad mini guests can modify room color, climate control, control the smart-tv and adapt the blinds and black-out curtains.
 Guest can also bring and connect their own device.
 The bathroom facilities consist of a transparent pod with a rain shower in the room.
 Coolness!